json9512/sonarToimage/README.md

 **Week 4**
 - Customize the created image to sync with the camera information
 - Reshape the synced image to ideal size for training

+**Week 5**
+- Train the model and examine the output
+- Recreate the pix2pix model to suit our purpose